-- 6.5.
+- 5.7.
 Annual Status Report.
 Permittee shall provide CDFW with an Annual Status Report (ASR) no later than January 31 of every year beginning with issuance of this ITP and continuing until CDFW accepts the Final Mitigation Report identified below.
-Each ASR shall include, at a minimum: (1) a summary of all Quarterly Compliance Reports for that year identified in Condition of Approval 6.4; (2) a summary of all compliance monitoring associated with around- or vegetation-disturbing O&M activities identified in Condition of Approval 6.4; (3) a general description of the status of the Project Area and Covered Activities, including actual or projected completion dates, if known; (4) a copy of the table in the MMRP with notes showing the current implementation status of each mitigation measure; (5) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing and mitigating Project impacts; (6) all available information about Project-related incidental take of the Covered Species; (7) an accounting of the number of acres subject to both temporary and permanent disturbance; and (8) information about other Project impacts on the Covered Species.
-The ASR shall be submitted via e-mail to CDFW's Regional Office and Headquarter CESA Program.
-At the time of this ITP's approval, the CDFW Regional Office e-mail is R4CESA@wildlife.ca.gov and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov. - 6.6.
+Each ASR shall include, at a minimum: (1) a summary of all Monthly Compliance Reports for that year identified in Condition of Approval 5.6; (2) a general description of the status of the Project Area and Covered Activities, including actual or projected completion dates, if known; (3) a copy of the table in the MMRP with notes showing the current implementation status of each mitigation measure; (4) an assessment of the effectiveness of each completed or partially completed mitigation measure in avoiding, minimizing and mitigating Project impacts; (5) all available information about Project-related incidental take of the Covered Species; and (6) information about other Project impacts on the Covered Species. - 5.8.
 CNDDB Observations.
-The Designated Biologist shall submit all observations of Covered Species to CDFW's California Natural Diversity Database (CNDDB) within 60 calendar days of the observation and the Designated Biologist shall include copies of the submitted forms with the next Quarterly Compliance Report or ASR, whichever is submitted first relative to the observation. - 6.7.
+The Designated Biologist shall submit all observations of Covered Species to CDFW's California Natural Diversity Database (CNDDB) within 60 calendar days of the observation and the Designated Biologist shall include copies of the submitted forms with the next Monthly Compliance Report or ASR, whichever is submitted first relative to the observation. - 5.9.
 Final Mitigation Report.
-No later than 45 days after completion of all mitigation measures, Permittee shall provide CDFW with a Final Mitigation Report via e-mail to CDFW's Regional Office and Headquarters CESA Program.
+No later than 45 days after completion of all mitigation measures.
+Permittee shall provide CDFW with a Final Mitigation Report.
+Report via e-mail to CDFW's Regional Office and Headquarters CESA Program.
 At the time of this ITP's approval, the CDFW Regional Office e-mail is R4CESA@wildlife.ca.gov and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
-The Designated Biologist shall prepare the Final Mitigation Report which shall include, at a minimum: (1) a summary of all Quarterly Compliance Reports and all ASRs; (2) a copy of the table in the MMRP with notes showing when each of the mitigation measures was implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities; (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing and fully mitigating Project impacts of the taking on Covered Species; (7) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future projects on the Covered Species; and (8) any other pertinent information.
+The Designated Biologist shall prepare the Final Mitigation Report which shall include. at a minimum: (1) a summary of all Monthly Compliance Reports and all ASRs; (2) a copy of the table in the MMRP with notes showing when each of the mitigation measures was implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities: (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing and fully mitigating Project impacts of the taking on Covered Species; (7) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future projects on the Covered Species; and (8) any other pertinent information.